Ambit Authority

 How Decisions Are Made

 An autonomous system requests to execute an action (send message, write data, transfer funds, modify infrastructure).
+Authority canonicalises the actor, action type, target, boundary, and request fingerprint.

 Authority produces one outcome: ALLOW (action proceeds), DENY (action blocked), or ESCALATE (human approval required).
 Decision precedence is strict: DENY overrides ESCALATE, ESCALATE overrides ALLOW.